-Workplace wellness isn’t just about physical well-being – nutrition, exercise, healthy biometrics, quality sleep.
-It’s much more holistic and should include a focus on mental health, especially when you look at the facts:
+It’s important to understand how mental health affects employees, and how companies can take care of their team.
+Workplace well-being isn’t just about physical well-being — nutrition, exercise, healthy biometrics, quality sleep.
+It’s much more holistic and should include a focus on mental health in the workplace, especially when you look at the facts:

 Many companies implement stress management programs — and that’s a good start.
 But reach out to employees (read: survey) about what stresses them out at work.

-Once you’ve evaluated the main stressors of your population, make it a priority to address them.
+Once you’ve evaluated the main stressors of your population, make it a priority to address mental health at work.
 If flexible hours or telecommuting will help people juggle work and life, get on it.
-If resources are an issue, staff up, contract out, add budget or re-prioritize and put some projects on hold.
+If resources are an issue, staff up, contract out, add budget, or reprioritize and put some projects on hold.

 While burning the midnight oil seems noble and can get results in the short-term, the long-term result is burnout.
 People need to rest, recharge and connect with loved ones to stay mentally sound, so make sure long hours aren’t a regular occurrence.

-Whether it’s playing ping-pong, having a rubber chicken bowling tournament in the hall or just cracking up over lunch, having fun at work increases productivity and builds trust.
+Whether it’s playing a game or just connecting over chat, having fun with coworkers increases productivity and builds trust.
 It also relieves stress by forcing a cognitive shift in how stressors are viewed and creates a positive emotional response.
 Plus, laughter triggers relaxation, thus reducing stress all on its own.

-According to the Partnership for Workplace Mental Health, 70 percent of people with depression are in the workforce – and not all of them are aware of their condition.
-Nevertheless, only 15 percent of employers train managers on how to recognize depression and intervene to help their employees.
-Considering that treating depression can save companies $2,000 annually per employee (through improved health and productivity), this sort of training is well worth it – not just from a cost perspective, but to help employees stay healthy and happy.
+According to the Partnership for Workplace Mental Health, 70% of people with depression are in the workforce — and not all of them are aware of their condition.
+Nevertheless, only 15% of employers train managers on how to recognize depression and intervene to help with employee care.
+Considering that treating depression can save companies $2,000 annually per employee (through improved health and productivity), learning to take care of your employees is well worth it — not just from a cost perspective, but to help employees stay healthy and happy.
 For more information, contact Mental Health America or the Partnership for Workplace Mental Health.